MinBZK/NRML/doc/rfcs/RFC-007-immutability.md

 # RFC-007: Immutability Constraints

-**Status:** Accepted | **Date:** 2025-09-02 | **Authors:** Arvid and Anne
+**Status:** Accepted | **Date:** 2025-09-02 | **Authors:** Wouter, Arvid and Anne

 ## Context

 Legal and regulatory rules must be auditable and reproducible.
 If we say "this rule applied on 2019-06-15," we must retrieve exactly what that rule was, not what it has since become.

 ## Decision